nathanrobinson/electron-service-bus/README.md

 ## Usage

 Before running you should be logged into Azure.
 To log in via the cli just do `az login`.
+To send or receive messages, your account must have `Azure Service Bus Data Owner` permissions for the service bus object.

 1. Run `yarn` from root.
 2. Run `yarn` from ./app.